 Nipple discharge is when fluid leaks from the nipple.
 It is a common breast symptom.
-Nipple discharge can be physiological or pathological, and be associated with benign or malignant disease.
+The causes of nipple discharge range from harmless to serious.
 Nipple discharge alone (without a lump or other nipple changes) is an uncommon symptom of breast cancer.

 Nipple discharge can be